Nevada vs. UNLV NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- UNLV and its opponents have combined to score more than 58 points in one game this season.
+- UNLV has combined with its opponents to score more than 58 points in one game this season.

-- Friday's total is 2.7 points higher than the combined 55.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 55.3, is 2.7 points fewer than Friday's over/under.

-- This contest's over/under is 0.9 points under the 58.9 these two squads combine to give up per game in 2021.
+- The 58.9 points per game these two squads have surrendered to opponents this season are 0.9 more than the 58 total in this contest.

 - The average total in Wolf Pack games this season is 58.5, 0.5 points more than Friday's over/under of 58.